 Art therapy is any creative alternative form of therapy.
 For example, some people like to paint or listen to music to help them cope while in recovery.

 Medication-assisted therapy uses specific medications to help relieve people of their addiction withdrawals.

 Support groups are meetings with you and other people who are suffering from addiction.
 During these meetings, you’ll all talk about any addiction issues that you’re going through.

 People often attend outpatient support groups after their treatment program is over.
 Doing so helps people in recovery stay sober.
 Examples of outpatient support groups include 12-step programs like Alcoholics Anonymous and Narcotics Anonymous.

-While attending a partial hospitalization program, you will receive help planning your life once treatment is over.
+While attending a partial hospitalization program in California, you will receive help planning your life once treatment is over.
 Planning for your next steps after addiction treatment is called aftercare planning.
 Most aftercare plans include attending support groups like Alcoholics Anonymous or Narcotic Anonymous.

 Through the answers to this interview, your individualized treatment plan will be created.
 Most days in a partial hospitalization program include several group meetings and some one-on-one therapy.
 Be ready for random drug tests.